-The Cavendish Learning Trust recognises the importance of ensuring that all children feel heard and understood.
+Our school recognises the importance of ensuring that all children feel heard and understood.
 We have a culture of listening to children and taking account of their wishes and feelings in any measures the school may put in place to protect them.
 Whenever there are any concerns, the child's wishes will be taken into account when determining what action to take and what services are provided.
 The welfare and safety of a child is of paramount concern and staff will act in the best interests of the child.

 We understand the difficulties that children may have in approaching staff about their circumstances and any concerns they may have.
-Some children may feel unable to report their concerns or abuse, others may have additional barriers to telling someone or not recognise what is happening is abusive.
+Some children may feel unable to report their concerns or abuse, others may have additional barriers to telling someone or may not recognise what is happening is abusive.

-Our school's have an open and accepting attitude towards children and promotes a positive and supportive environment as part of our responsibility for pastoral care.
-The Cavendish Learning Trust ethos promotes trusted relationships between learners and all staff which supports children to tell staff about any concerns they may have.
+The school has an open and accepting attitude towards children and promotes a positive and supportive environment as part of our responsibility for pastoral care.
+Our school ethos promotes trusted relationships between learners and all staff which supports children to tell staff about any concerns they may have.